drew-pi/sort-o-BPB/README.md

 ## Analysis

 We modified our sorting algorithms to count how many loops it does in total (not just passes because in each pass there are many loops being made).
-Then in driver we summarized the data to make it easier to analyze.
+Then in driver we summarized the data to make it easier to analyze. *We will have to further refactor our code to prove our hypothesis*

 ### Results